Page Refresh AI/Service Pages

 What does the service page audit check?

-It checks whether the page clearly explains the service, differentiates the offer, covers trust-building questions, supports local or niche intent, and links to the right supporting pages.
+It checks whether one public service page clearly explains the service, differentiates the offer, covers trust-building questions, supports local or niche intent, makes answer blocks easy to extract, and links to the right supporting pages before you edit it.

 Is this useful for local service businesses?

 Yes.
-It is especially useful for local and multi-location service pages where weak city modifiers, thin proof, and missing FAQs often limit rankings and conversions.
+It is useful for local and multi-location service pages where weak city context, thin proof, generic process copy, and missing buyer questions make the page harder to trust or understand.

 What is the biggest content mistake on service pages?

 Generic copy.
-Many service pages describe the business in broad terms but never explain process, outcomes, objections, or why the buyer should choose that provider.
+Some service pages describe the business in broad terms but never explain process, proof, objections, or why the buyer should choose that provider.

 Should service pages include FAQs?